OPC DATA TRANSPARENCY INFORMATION

 Anonymised data

 This is information which cannot identify or re-identify an individual (directly or indirectly), either on its own or when combined with other information.
 Anonymised data is not personal data.
-The research data that OPC provides for ethics approved research is anonymised data as it does not contain any information such as name, date of birth, address, contact information etc and any unique ID that was attributed to the data for use with the OPC quality improvement services is removed before its inclusion on the research databases (see further information on the OPCRD and OPCRD-NEXUS, below).
+The research datasets that OPC provides access to for ethics approved research is anonymised data.

 About Optimum Patient Care (OPC)

 OPC is a not-for-profit, social enterprise that provides free quality improvement and research support services to GP practices in the UK since 2005.
-We help practices with reports and activities to assist them in improving the care they provide for patients with chronic and public health conditions such as asthma, COPD and Covid-19, rare diseases and many more.
-We also help practices to take part part in real-life research and clinical trials.
+We help practices with reports and activities to assist them in improving the care they provide for patients with chronic and public health conditions such as asthma, COPD, rare diseases and many more.
+We also help practices to take part in real-life research and clinical trials.

 Read more about our company, our team, our partners and all the quality improvement and research support services we provide.